abbotto/rectangular/README.md

 [![Build Status](https://travis-ci.org/abbotto/rectangular.svg?branch=master)](https://travis-ci.org/abbotto/rectangular)

 #### Focus on apps, not ops.
-Once installed, you can immediatley focus on the features of your app - all the ops are done behind the scenes:
+- Once installed, you can immediatley focus on the features of your app.
+- All the ops are done behind the scenes, but most are still configurable:
 	- Sass + Stylelint + Autoprefix
-- Babel + Webpack + ESLint
+	- Fuse-Box + ESLint
 	- Template + Model Caching
 	- HTML templating w/ PUG
 	- Asset Management
 	- Minification

 ---